Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study: Results

-Similar to the lockdown-related events, major vaccine-related events or news corresponded well with the volume of posts on Reddit.
-Broad discussions did not start until the run-up to the vaccination campaign.
-The announcement that vaccination against COVID-19 would be made mandatory for healthcare personnel preceded the month in which most posts on vaccination were created.
-This culminated in a rolling mean peak of 279.64 posts on 16 November 2021.
-The single negative day, 3 September 2020, occurred during the trials.
-The comments were in reply to an article stating that 30\% of the Belgian population would refuse a COVID-19 vaccine~\cite{Galindo2020}.
-The negative reactions were aimed both at refusers, as at the ``rushed'' development of the new mRNA technology.
+Similar to the lockdown-related events, major vaccine-related events or news corresponded well with the volume of \emph{vaccination} posts on Reddit.
+Broad discussions did not start until the run-up to the vaccination campaign, with the only non-significant change in level or volume occurring at the start of the trials (Table~\ref{tab:its}).
+The announcement that vaccination would be mandatory for healthcare personnel preceded the month with the highest posting activity, culminating in a rolling mean peak of 279.64 posts on 16 November 2021.
+The single significantly negative day, 3 September 2020, fell during the trials.
+Comments reacted to an article stating that 30\% of the Belgian population would refuse a COVID-19 vaccine~\cite{Galindo2020}.
+The negative reactions targeted both refusers and the ``rushed'' development of the new mRNA technology.